SiobhanBaines/MS1-Portfolio/README.md

 LinkedIn
 Facebook
 Instagram
-TwitterTest
+Twitter

 ### My Story Page

 #### Test Scenario 7

-Click on my email address on 'My Story' page to check it creates an email with my email address and the recipients address
+Click on my email address on 'My Story' page to check it creates an email with my email address and the recipients' address

 ### Projects Page